 I do live in the countryside and it’s quite a commute to any teacher that’s outside of my area, so my results are kind of skewed in that direction.
 If you live in an area with easy commutes, your results may be different.

 Pros of Learning Piano Online, with a Teacher:

-- I don’t have to travel when I have a Skype lesson.
+- I don’t have to travel when I have an online piano lesson.

 - There are many excellent teachers available online.

 - I’m not limited to my area when searching for a piano teacher.

 - Teachers catch and correct mistakes right away so that you don’t practice mistakes.

 - An online piano lesson with a teacher keeps me on task,

 The Challenges of Learning Piano Online:

 - A bad internet connection can make learning difficult.